Call Centre Acoustic Shock: Claim Compensation For Hearing Damage From Sudden Loud Noise

 If there is a defect with the telephone system or in its operation, such that it causes an acoustic incident (a loud sudden, unexpected noise) and as a result you suffer hearing loss or tinnitus, your employer will likely be found legally at fault and as a result responsible for paying you compensation.

 As such acoustic incidents are known – certain types of headset and phone can protect workers from the excessive sound, but many employers do not supply the requisite headsets as they are typically far more expensive.

-See our noise induced hearing loss compensation amounts article for a description of how your solicitor calculates the compensation payout you can recover for hearing damage and tinnitus from acoustic shock.
+See our noise induced hearing loss payouts article for payout calculations for hearing damage and tinnitus from acoustic shock.

-To discuss your situation direct with a specialist solicitor, have your claim assessed or ask an online question free of charge see our hearing loss compensation solicitor free legal help options.
+To discuss your situation direct with our specialist solicitors, have your claim assessed or ask an online question free of charge see our free legal help options.